I feel like I should preface this post by saying if you’re not into Magnolia Market, Waco probably shouldn’t be at the top of your vacation list. 🙂

 9. Health Camp (2601 Circle Road)

-Update: Health Camp is right by the newly opened Magnolia Table.
+Health Camp is right by the newly opened Magnolia Table (that wasn’t open when we were there!).

 10. The Backyard Bar Stage & Grill (511 S 8th Street)

 This was a fun bar to hang in.
 They had all sorts of local Texas beers, all of which were delicious.
 Their outside area was really cool, too.
-It reminded us of the Truckyard in Dallas (read about our trip to Dallas here if you’re tying Waco into a Dallas trip).
+It reminded us of the Truckyard in Dallas (read about our favorite things to do in Dallas here if you’re tying Waco into a Dallas trip).

 They had some cool lower key country artists coming for different concerts in the coming weeks, too, which looked pretty fun.